 If you have questions regarding the exercises, please ask them on the mailing list.
-Please hand in your solutions by sending them to Ben at bwiederh@mpi-inf.mpg.de or directly in the lecture.
+Please hand in your solutions by sending them to Johannes at jbund@mpi-inf.mpg.de or directly in the lecture.
+If possible form groups of 2-3 people.
 Do not send them to the public mailing list.
-The due date is listed on the website.
-Due time is the start of the next lecture.
+The deadline is listed on the website.
+Exercises marked with a star are not mandatory.